gulkily/arkos/frontend/README.md

 As a general rule of thumb, to test a Svelte component, write one test per HTML tag.
 If the content or children of a certain tag can vary depending on certain variables (such as props, state, and/or network requests), write multiple tests for that tag using input space partitioning.
 Tags that are purely for layout purposes and will never change don’t need to be tested if you don’t want to.
 See the `test` folder for some examples.

-Plain `.ts` files should be tested using input space partitioning for each function/class/etc. This should be fairly straightforward.
+Plain `.ts` files should be tested using input space partitioning for each function/class/etc.

+## JSON schemas

+Schemas go in `../schemas/`.
+This is *intentionally* a repo top-level folder because double-checking responses and requests are malformed is also very useful for backend-side code.
+Use `jsonschema` to validate data against a schema; don't roll your own validator, because it'll probably be a lot flakier.

 # Helpful links if you get stuck